Junction-Engine/Junction-Open/SECURITY.md

 # Security Policy

-- Do **not** include bank account numbers, PAN, or sensitive personal data in sample files.
-- Use key-based SFTP and TLS for any data transfers.
-- Report vulnerabilities to: security@example.com (PGP available on request).
-- We aim to respond within 5 business days.
+If you believe you’ve found a vulnerability, please email wenxuan.zhang@stern.nyu.edu and open a GitHub Security Advisory (not a public issue).
+We aim to acknowledge within 48 hours.